jaluoma/pruju-ai/README.md

 VECTOR_STORE_API_KEY="your-secret" # If you use qdrant's hosted service
 ```

 If you're importing your course materials from Moodle using `moodle.py`, add the above lines to your `.moodle` too.
 You can consider running the Moodle import script periodically to keep the chatbot's knowledge base up-to-date.
-Again, be mindful of premissions on the Moodle end.
+Again, _please be mindful of premissions on the Moodle end_.

 # Project status